sachin191/pyrocopy/README.md

 results = pyrocopy.copy("/pathA", destination, level=-2)
 ```

-The destination tree with then look like the following.
+With the destination tree looking like the following.
 ```
 /PathB
     /SubPathA1